 Now, she thought, there is no one except servants.
 Jacob gone and buried by the women he left behind; children rose-tinted clouds in the sky.

-Sorrow frightened for her own future if I die.
-Lila steady, unmoved by any catastrophe as though she has seen and survived everything.
+Sorrow frightened for her own future if I die, as she should be-a slow-witted girl warped from living on a ghost ship.
+Only Lila was steady, unmoved by any catastrophe as though she has seen and survived everything.
 And Florens?

 How long will it take will he be there will she get lost will someone steal her will he return?